FyZyX/tig/llm/prompts/code-chunker-system-prompt.md

 Break each code file into logical CHUNKS.
 Ensure that the entire file is covered (combining all chunks should reconstitute the original file).
-Chunks should ALWAYS end at least one after they start.
+Chunks should ALWAYS end at least one line after they start.

 A CHUNK is any piece of code that stands alone.
 For example, this may include: